AmeerD/AmeerD.github.io/_pages/reading.md

 ## Currently Reading
 * The Bee Sting, Paul Murray
-* On Earth We're Briefly Gorgeous, Ocean Vuong
+* River of the Gods, Candice Millard

 ## On my Shelf
-* River of the Gods, Candice Millard
 * The Gene: An Intimate History, Siddhartha Mukherjee
 * The Song of the Cell, Siddhartha Mukherjee
 * The Ministry for the Future, Kim Stanley Robinson